General construction Induction Training white card

 The white card provides people entering the construction industry with a basic knowledge of requirements under Workplace Health Safety laws, the common hazards and risks likely to be encountered on construction sites and how these risks should be controlled.

-Students must still meet the following Smart and Skilled eligibility criteria:
+Students must also meet the following eligibility criteria:

 - reside or work in NSW,

 - be an Australian citizen, Australian permanent resident, humanitarian visa holder or New Zealand citizen.

 Who else is eligible?

 You may also be eligible to enrol in fee-free white card training through NSW JobTrainer if you are:

 - aged from 16 - 24 inclusive, or

 - in receipt of a Commonwealth Government benefit, or